 Robot Vacuum Self-Empty Station Maintenance Tips

-If your robot includes a multi-functional or auto-empty dock, youโll need do a little maintenance on it to keep it functioning properly.
+If your robot includes a multi-functional or auto-empty dock, you’ll need to perform some maintenance to keep it functioning properly.

 Empty or Replace the Dock Dustbin

 Empty the dock dustbin every few weeks.
-If it uses bags, replace them about as oftenโmore frequently if you have pets.
-Avoid most third-party bags and filters; they are cheaper but performed poorly in our tests and can send fine-particle dust back into the air.
+If it uses bags, replace them about as often or more frequently if you have pets.
+Avoid most third-party bags and filters; they are cheaper but did poorly in our evaluations and can send fine-particle dust back into the air.

 Clear the Dock Air Path

-Hair and debris can clog the channel that moves dust from the robot into the dockโs bin.
-When you replace the bag, check where it connects to the dock as this is a common choke point, especially if you have pets.
+Hair and debris can clog the channel that moves dust from the robot vacuum into the dock’s bin.
+So when you replace the bag, check where it connects to the dock.
+This is a common choke point, especially if you have pets.
 (This is also a good place to check first if your robot’s dustbin doesn’t empty completely.)

 Clean the Mop-Washing Tray

 Wipe or rinse the mop washing tray monthly with water.
-Many models have removable trays or inserts, which makes cleaning much easier, as it can be done in the sink.
+Many models have removable trays or inserts, which make cleaning much easier because it can be done in the sink.
 Dirt collects in these during mop-washing, building up grime and dirt over time.

 Why Robot Vacuum Maintenance Matters